By Todd Campbell and Okhee Lee

-Notice how the slope of the orange curve, which represents the number of sick people, rises rapidly as the disease spreads and then tapers off as people recover.
+Notice how the slope of the orange curve, which represents the number of sick people, rises rapidly as the disease spreads, then tapers off as people recover.

-Our simulation town is small . . . so simulitis was able to spread quickly across the entire population.
-In a country like the U.S., with its 330 million people, the curve could steepen for a long time before it started to slow.
+Our simulation town is small...so simulitis was able to spread quickly across the entire population.
+In a country like the United States, with its 330 million people, the curve could steepen for a long time before it starts to slow.

 When it comes to the real COVID-19, we would prefer to slow the spread of the virus before it infects a large portion of the U.S. population.
 To slow simulitis, let’s try to create a forced quarantine.

 Whoops!
-As health experts would expect, it proved impossible to completely seal off the sick population from the healthy.
+As health experts would expect, it proved impossible to completely seal off the sick population from the healthy one.

-Fortunately, there are other ways to slow an outbreak.
+Fortunately, an outbreak can be slowed in other ways.
 Above all, health officials have encouraged people to avoid public gatherings, to stay home more often, and to keep their distance from others.
-If people are less mobile and interact with each other less, the virus has fewer opportunities to spread.
+If people are less mobile and interact with one another less, the virus has fewer opportunities to spread.

-Some people will still go out.
+Some people will still leave their homes.
 Maybe they cannot stay home because of their work or other obligations, or maybe they simply refuse to heed public health warnings.
-Those people are not only more likely to get sick themselves, they are more likely to spread simulitis too.
+Those people are not only more likely to get sick themselves, but they are also more likely to spread simulitis.

 Let’s see what happens when a quarter of our population continues to move around while the other three quarters adopt a strategy of what health experts call social distancing.